Beltway Republicans Worried About Losing Koch Money Before Midterm Elections

 The growing feud between President Donald Trump and brothers Charles and David Koch has escalated to the point that some Republicans are publicly expressing their concerns over how it is going to impact the midterm elections.
-For many years, the Koch brothers have been major players in politics, using their vast wealth and network of supporters to help shape and push their agenda as well as candidates according to NBC News.
+For many years, the Koch brothers have been major players in politics, using their vast wealth and network of supporters to help shape and push their agenda as well as candidates, according to NBC News.
 Their support for Republicans, particularly those running for congressional seats, was for many years nearly unanimous, sometimes excluding donations to as few as five Republican candidates in a cycle.
 With changes to campaign finance regulations over the past two decades, the Kochs became even more powerful, running the biggest dark money machine in U.S. politics.
 Now that may change, and that change is frightening some Republicans.

-The crux of the problem is that the Koch brothers do not support the Trump agenda according to Politico.
+The crux of the problem is that the Koch brothers do not support the Trump agenda, according to Politico.
 They are against his shift to making he GOP a protectionist nationalist party.
 They are against the Trump immigration policy, they have referred to his tariffs as dangerous and unwise, and they have said his trade policy is no policy at all.
 As a result of this split in core beliefs, Charles Koch said that the $400 million he had slated for Republican candidates this midterm is not going to happen if there is not a major change in ideology.
-Right now, he has four candidates he feels are worth of the financial backing of his network as reported by NBC News.
+Right now, he has four candidates he feels are worth of the financial backing of his network, as reported by NBC News.

 Charles Koch of Koch Brothers, who claims to be giving away millions of dollars to politicians even though I know very few who have seen this (?), now makes the ridiculous statement that what President Trump is doing is unfair to “foreign workers.”
 He is correct, AMERICA FIRST!